Khan Academy: History

-Starting in 2004, Salman "Sal" Khan began tutoring one of his cousins in mathematics on the Internet using a service called Yahoo!
+The origins of Khan Academy date to 2004, when Salman "Sal" Khan began tutoring a cousin in mathematics online using a service called Yahoo!
 Doodle Images.
-After a while, Khan's other cousins began to use his tutoring service.
-Due to the demand, Khan decided to make his videos watchable on the Internet, so he published his content on YouTube.
-Later, he used a drawing application called SmoothDraw, and now uses a Wacom tablet to draw using ArtRage.
-The video tutorials were recorded on his computer.
+As additional relatives began using the lessons, Khan started recording instructional videos and publishing them on YouTube to make the material more widely accessible.
+Early tutorials were recorded on Khan's personal computer using drawing applications such as SmoothDraw and ArtRage, often with the aid of a Wacom tablet.

-Reading positive responses in USA Today prompted Khan to incorporate Khan Academy in 2008 and quit his job the same year to focus full-time on creating educational tutorials (then released under the name Khan Academy).
-Khan Lab School, a school founded by Sal Khan and associated with Khan Academy, opened on September 15, 2014, in Mountain View, California.
+Public response, including coverage in USA Today, led Khan to incorporate Khan Academy as a nonprofit organization in 2008 and leave his job in finance to work on the project full time.
+The organization was established with the goal of providing free learning resources to students worldwide.

+Khan Academy's lessons are primarily delivered through short instructional videos paired with interactive practice exercises and assessments.
+Studies have found that use of Khan Academy resources is associated with improved student academic performance.

+In 2014, Khan Lab School, a laboratory school associated with Khan Academy and founded by Sal Khan, opened in Mountain View, California.

-May-Li Khoe served as Vice President of Design at Khan Academy from 2014 to 2019, contributing to the organization's user experience and design strategy during her tenure.
+May-Li Khoe served as Vice President of Design at Khan Academy from 2014 to 2019, and contributed to the development of the platform's user experience and design strategy.

+In January 2026, Khan Academy and Google shared their long-running partnership on AI-supported learning at Bett UK 2026.
+The pair created tools designed to support classroom instruction, rather than automate it, and to increase transparency in student learning and progress.
+The following month, Khan Academy expanded their collaboration with Google to integrate its Gemini AI model into literacy tools.

 Funding

 Khan Academy is a 501(c)(3) non-profit organization, mostly funded by donations from philanthropic organizations.
 On its IRS form 990, the organization reported $31 million in revenues in 2018 and $28 million in 2019, including $839,000 in 2019 compensation for Khan as CEO.

 In 2010, Google donated $2 million for creating new courses and translating content into other languages, as part of their Project 10^{100} program.
 In 2013, Carlos Slim from the Luis Alcazar Foundation in Mexico, made a donation for creating Spanish versions of videos.
 In 2015, AT&T contributed $2.25 million to Khan Academy for mobile versions of the content accessible through apps.
-The Bill & Melinda Gates Foundation has donated $1.5 million to Khan Academy.
+The Bill & Melinda Gates Foundation, now called The Gates Foundation, has donated above $10 million to Khan Academy.
 On January 11, 2021, Elon Musk donated $5 million through his Musk Foundation.